A selection of programs that were broadcast on Minnesota Public Radio.

 November 1, 1970 - A report by John Keefe on the Cedar-Riverside and urban renewal project.
 Includes various interviews with local residents.

-December 9, 1970 - The Morning Show.
-December 1970.
-Part 2 of 2 (two shows on reel).
-Date from transcript is December 9, 1970.
-Includes Garrison Keillor talking about the show start time varying from day to day while waiting for the New Brighton transmisster to come on.
+December 9, 1970 - Date from transcript is December 9, 1970.
+Includes Garrison Keillor talking about the show start time varying from day to day while waiting for the New Brighton transmitter to come on.

 April 4, 1971 - Benjamin Spock speaking at Augsburg College.
 Address was in honor of the Minnesota 8, sponsored by the Minnesota 8 Defense Committee.
 Topics of Spock’s address were on politics, social injustice, environment, and health.
 Spock’s speech was initially interrupted by women right’s protesters, reading excerpts from his book that the protesters viewed as marginalizing women.